-The Saint John Chrysostom Friday Night Fellowship Meeting is discussing and exploring important foundations of Orthodox thought.
-It is important to understand Orthodox theology to truly envisage what it means to be an Orthodox Christian and understand the life of the Church which is central and foundational to the life of the Orthodox Christian.
+The Saint John Chrysostom Friday Night Fellowship Meeting aims to discuss and exploring important foundations of Orthodoxy throughout our lives.
+It is important to understand what it means to be an Orthodox Christian and understand the life of the Church which is central and foundational to the life of the Orthodox Christian.
 The philosophy of the Chrysostom meeting is building our parish in the fundamentals of Orthodox thought, and to describe the mystical understanding of the Coptic Orthodox Church.

 Saint John Chrysostom

 Our father among the saints John Chrysostom (347-407), Archbishop of Constantinople, was a notable Christian bishop and preacher from the fourth and fifth centuries in Syria and Constantinople.
 He is famous for eloquence in public speaking.
 He also had notable ascetic sensibilities.
 After his death he was named Chrysostom, which comes from the Greek Χρυσόστομος, "golden-mouthed."
 The Coptic Orthodox Church honours him as a saint (feast day, November 24).
 He is also counted among the Teachers or Doctors of the Church, together with Saints Athanasius the Great, Cyril of Alexanderia, Basil the Great and Gregory the Theologian.